-LMDC GENERAL ADMINISTRATION - LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring and coordination.
-During the 4rth quarter of 2012, staff made efforts to process payments to subrecipients and establish that all requirements related to certain agreements had been met and that the agreements could be considered inactive.
+LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring and coordination.
+During the 1st quarter of 2013, staff executed new subrecipient agreements with government and not-for-profit entities to carry out the Community and Cultural Enhancement Program, continued its oversight and monitoring existing agreements, and processed payments.
+Staff also worked to execute new agreements related to the World Trade Center Performing Arts Center.